 I’m not talking about 40 days in which you only consume water and juice.

 I’m talking about fasting for a period of time during the day to help you reduce junk calories, lose weight, and age more gracefully.

-I learned there are many benefits to it and it’s actually quite simple once you get the hang of it.
+Intermittent Fasting is actually quite simple once you get the hang of it.

-I’ll remind you that I am not a doctor.
-I have researched this but there is no way I can do an exhaustive post of everything I’ve read.
+Reminder: I am not a doctor and I have researched this but there is no way I can do an exhaustive post on everything I’ve read.

 Benefits Of Intermittent Fasting